Technology Adoption Cycles

 a) Cyclic interdependencies

 In the case of the M&E industry, players have strong dependency on each other and in many cases this creates a chicken-and-egg situation where no player wants to invest in new technology before others make a commitment.
 In the case of HDTV, content creators would not invest in new cameras and post-production equipment before they saw the CE industry pushing HDTV technology for in-home viewing.
 The CE industry, on the other, wanted the content creators to first create compelling HD content to spur interest and demand for in-home players.
-In the media industry, technology adoption by the players is required to be done in lock-step for it to be successful.
+In the media industry, technology adoption by the players is required to be done in lock-step for it to be successful. b) Mismatch in innovation cycles in sub-industries

 Innovation cycles within the M&E industry are unique for each of the four main categories of players - content creators, distributors, CE firms, and technology providers, adding complexity.
 For HDTV, though the technology providers came together to create the required standard, the distribution networks (cable/satellite) did not have enough capacity to handle the HDTV bandwidth requirements economically.
 Efficient video compression technology that would reduce the bandwidth requirements for HDTV was still under development.
 And from a consumer device perspective, the HDTV technology was still expensive.
 Because of high costs for LCD and plasma display technology, the price of an HDTV was prohibitive to a common household 10 years ago.
 Thus timing of innovation cycles can be a limiting, or encouraging, factor in the adoption of new technologies.